blog posts

 The user interface can be graphical or textual.
 Graphical User Interfaces (GUIs) accept user input via keyboard or mouse and provide graphical output on the monitor.

-The text user interfaces most often used by database systems is a command-line interface, where the user enters the input by typing command with the keyboard and displays the output system textually on the screen.
+The text user interface most often used by database systems is a command-line interface, where the user enters the input by typing a command on the keyboard and displays the output system textually on the screen.

 Physical independence of data

 Physical data independence means that database applications do not depend on the physical structure of the data stored in a database.
-This important feature enables you to modify stored data without having to make changes to database applications.
+This important feature enables you to modify stored data without having to change database applications.

 Logical data independence